TIBHannover/Rapid-Collaborative-Health-Publishing/README.md

  - Vivliostyle for the support on Slack
  - Avco.com
  - Interpunct Design
+ - RunStop

 ## Licences

 Content - Copyright the authors 2020.
 Creative Commons: Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) https://creativecommons.org/licenses/by-sa/4.0/deed.de | Source https://github.com/TIBHannover/ADA-Lehrbuch

-Code - ADA Copyright the authors 2018-20 the authors.
+Code - Advanced Documennt Architecture (ADA), Copyright the authors 2018-20 the authors.
 GNU General Public License v3.0 https://github.com/TIBHannover/ADA_infra/blob/master/LICENSE | Source https://github.com/TIBHannover/ADA_infra

+Data - All data and data sets produced would be CC 0, Public Domain, https://creativecommons.org/publicdomain/zero/1.0/

+All fonts and graphics and media production software used on the production would be OSI compliant.

+FAIR principles would also be applied https://www.go-fair.org/fair-principles/

-All third part content and code is the copyright of the authors and under their respective OSI compliant open lincences.
+All third party content and code is the copyright of the authors and under their respective OSI compliant open licenses for code and compliant with Creative Commons: Attribution-ShareAlike 4.0 International for content.